STFleming/EmSys_labSetup/README.md

 It will mainly consist of videos showing you want to do, and will support the following platforms:

 * Windows 10
-* Mac OS-X (M1)
+* Mac OS-X
 * Ubuntu 20.04

-For different Linux distributions, I will try to help you set up as best I can, but there is limited support for some of the toolchains.
+_For different Linux distributions, I will try to help you set up as best I can, but there is limited support for some of the toolchains._
+_For M1 Macbooks it is very difficult to get pulseview to install correctly.
+There are other viewers that work, however, you will not be using the same waveform viewer as everyone else._

 ## EmSys lab kit pack